pwallhead/roms_fabm/README.txt

-ANA_SPFLUX          /* MUST be defined, or surface bgc fluxes provided in forcing files */ ANA_BPFLUX          /* MUST be defined, or bottom bgc fluxes provided in forcing files */ SHORTWAVE           /* MAY be required in order to provide light forcing for FABM model */ FABM_PCO2ATM        /* use to provide atmospheric pCO2 forcing via ROMS (need to input xCO2atm) */ FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */
+ANA_SPFLUX          /* MUST be defined, or surface bgc fluxes provided in forcing files */ ANA_BPFLUX          /* MUST be defined, or bottom bgc fluxes provided in forcing files */ SHORTWAVE           /* MAY be required in order to provide light forcing for FABM model */ FABM_ADYTRACER      /* use to provide a light attenuation tracer via ROMS (NOT YET TESTED) */ FABM_ASILT          /* use to provide a 3D forcing field for absorption due to silt (NOT YET TESTED) */ FABM_PCO2ATM        /* use to provide atmospheric pCO2 forcing via ROMS (need to input xCO2atm) */ FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */